Minting

 Our innovative approach to Bitcoin-native stablecoins aims to empower users to unlock the potential of their BTC holdings in a self-sovereign identity (SSI) manner.
 In this context, SSI involves a decentralized identity paradigm where online data, such as digital money, is managed not in a centralized silo but using Distributed Ledger Technologies like Bitcoin and the Internet Computer.
 Additionally, in SSI, the subject of the identity, described by the digital identity, also serves as the controller, ensuring that no one else can claim control of the user’s funds.

-On Tyron, this paradigm is realized through safety deposit boxes (SD₿), each independently holding the BTC collateral (one ₿ox per user).
+On Tyron, this paradigm is realized through safety deposit boxes, each independently holding the BTC collateral (one ₿ox per user).
 This setup ensures users maintain complete control over their assets without reliance on third parties.

 The Syron minter is an Internet Computer canister with its own Pay-to-Witness-Public-Key-Hash (P2WPKH) Bitcoin address.
-This wallet holds Syron US dollars (SUSD) as BRC-20 tokens corresponding to the premine amount.
+This wallet holds Syron US dollars (SYRON) as BRC-20 tokens corresponding to the premine amount.

-The Syron stablecoin includes two ledgers: one to record BTC collateral and another one for SUSD balances, including the details about the dollars available for withdrawal.
+The SYRON stablecoin includes two ledgers: one to record BTC collateral and another one for SYRON balances, including the details about the dollars available for withdrawal.

 For user computations, the meta-protocol considers the minter canister's ID and a subaccount that incorporates the user's wallet.